triSYCL/sycl/sycl/doc/XilinxFPGACompilation.md

 # Xilinx FPGA Compilation

+FIXME: most of this document needs to be reworked.
+Perhaps just fusing with GettingStartedAlveo.md document?

 This document aims to cover the key differences of compiling SYCL for Xilinx FPGAs.
 Things like building the compiler and library remain the same but other things like the compiler invocation for Xilinx FPGA compilation is a little